 The declaration and payment of FF tax for direct deliveries will thus take place in the same way as for the regular export of goods from the customs territory.
 As these direct deliveries are not considered as regular export under the Norwegian Customs Act, you must state procedure code 85 in box 37 of the declaration for these deliveries.

 It is the time of delivery of the goods that determines when you are required to declare the tax.
-You can nevertheless apply to the customs region to submit declarations on a monthly basis.
+You can nevertheless apply to the Movement of Goods Division to submit declarations on a monthly basis.
 Exporters who have been granted monthly declarations must submit their declarations no later than the 5th of the month following delivery.
 If the 5th falls on a Saturday, Sunday or public holiday, the reporting deadline will be the first working day thereafter.

 The tax office processes customs credit cases.

-Please contact your customs region if you have any questions.
+Please contact your local customs office if you have any questions.

 Exemptions from tax obligations